-- Sense of Safety & Beyond Activity book Pages 4 and 5.
-Available online to print for each student: rocketrules.org/xxxxxxxxx)verify
+- Sense of Safety & Beyond!
+Activity Book Pages 4 and 5.
+Available online to print for each student, TOOLKIT: https://rocketrules.org/sense-of-safety-and-beyond-materials/

 - Crayons and pencils

 - Overhead projection of activity (optional)

 We will be learning about Right-Left today.
 (Using your eyes!)